emarsden/pg-el/doc/src/installation.md

 # Installation

-You can install via the MELPA package archive, or with `package-vc-install`, or with `use-package`.
+You can install via the NonGNU ELPA package archive, or via the MELPA package archive, or with `package-vc-install`, or with `use-package`.

+## Installing via NonGNU ELPA

+From Emacs, run

+    M-x package-install RET pg

+to install the pg package from the [NonGNU ELPA](https://elpa.nongnu.org/) package archive.

 ## Installing via MELPA